Terry Taylor: Jim Crockett Promotions (1987–1988)

 After Jim Crockett Promotions took over the UWF later that year, Taylor (then the UWF Television Champion) initiated a dispute with Nikita Koloff over the NWA World Television Championship by stealing Koloff's belt, which led to a unification match of the two titles at Starrcade 1987, which Taylor would lose before abruptly leaving the promotion.

 World Class Championship Wrestling (1988)

-In early 1988, Taylor debuted in World Class Championship Wrestling, where he and Adams continued their feud until early June.
+In early 1988, Taylor returned in World Class Championship Wrestling, where he and Adams continued their feud until early June.
 Taylor won the Texas Heavyweight Championship from Matt Borne and defended it against Adams, Kevin Von Erich, and others.
 Terry also held the tag team title with Iceman King Parsons for a short time.
 Taylor eventually departed WCCW.